claudioc/appdate-bot/README.md

 # Appdate Bot Module

-This is the module you need to use when creating a new Appdate bot.
+This is the module you need to use when creating a new Appdate bot runner.

-To create a new Bot, let's say for the project `foobar`:
+To create a new Bot runner module, let's say for the project `foobar`:

-- Create a new directory (es: `mkdir bot-foobar`)
+- Create a new directory (es: `mkdir appdate-my-project-bot`)
 - run `npm init` and answer the questions as follows
-  - the name of the bot should be 'appdate-bot-foobar'
+  - the name of the bot should be 'appdate-my-project-bot'
   - the version should be 0.0.1
-  - enter a brief description ("This is the bot...")
+  - enter a brief description ("This is the bot runner for...")
   - the entry point is `index.js`
   - the test command can be left empty
   - git repository can be left empty (the bot will be included as part of the main Appdate project)